 - CR-UK Personalised Breast Cancer Programme, CR-UK and AstraZeneca (PARTNER Trial)

 - CR-UK PATHOS and BMS-funded NICO trials in oropharyngeal and oral cancer

 - Tessa Jowell Brain Matrix Trial Brain Tumour Charity

 The funding will speed up the adoption of whole genome sequencing – a form of genetic analysis – in the study of cancer.
 Genetic analysis is a critical tool that allows clinicians to select the most appropriate treatments for each patient.

 Analysis can also reveal that different cancers share similar underlying genetic changes and that existing therapies may be used to treat different cancers.

 In addition, increasing the knowledge of the genetic changes that take place in cancer may reveal new potential therapeutic targets.

-The funding has been delivered through UKRI’s Industrial Strategy Challenge Fund’s £210m data to early diagnosis and precision medicine (DEDPM) programme.
+The funding has been delivered through UKRI’s Industrial Strategy Challenge Fund’s £210 million data to early diagnosis and precision medicine (DEDPM) programme.
 The challenge aims to combine research data and evidence from the NHS to create new and improved ways of identifying disease and treatment pathways.

-Prof. Sir Mark Caulfield, Chief Scientist at Genomics England said:
+Professor Sir Mark Caulfield, Chief Scientist at Genomics England, said: